quchangle1/ReCODE/README.md

 # ReCODE

-This is the official implementation for the SIGIR 2024 paper "ReCODE: Modeling Repeat Consumption with Neural ODE".
+This is the official implementation for the SIGIR 2024 paper "ReCODE: Modeling Repeat Consumption with Neural ODE" [[PDF](https://arxiv.org/abs/2405.16550v1)].

 ## Citation